We are searching for

 • Year

 You can check that a title is valid by looking for a few common red flags, including the issuing state, issuing date, VIN, watermark, and type of printing.
 Fake vehicle titles often have incorrect states or issuing dates and may lack a clear watermark.
-They will also have the wrong VIN; you can find the correct VIN by running a vehicle history report.
+They will also have the wrong VIN; you can find the correct VIN by geting a vehicle history report.
 These reports can help you avoid getting scammed, as well as assist you in getting the best price for your vehicle.

-What is a Car Title Transfer?
+How To Transfer a Car Title

-What is a Car Title Transfer?
+How To Transfer a Car Title

 The seller is responsible for: